StevenPorterFiserv/tenants-doc/faq.md

 * How much time does it take to reflect the docs and APIs?
 How often does the content get refreshed in production environment?
-  * Updated documents are refelcted immediately via Github webhooks.
+  * Updated documents are reflected immediately via Github webhooks.
   * APIs are updated on different interval per environment.
      - PROD ( On Production deployment day)